The

 Aerials and Earths

-I have successfully used this to pick up the main MW station in
+I have successfully used this to pick up the main MW station

-drains away a lot of the MW radio signal.
-It is much better if you
+blocks and drains away a lot of the MW radio signal.
+It is

-can erect a long wire high up in a garden and there are many
+much better if you can erect a long wire high up in a garden

-places online which will show you how to do that, taking the usual
+and there are many places online which will show you how to do

-precautions against lightning strikes and going near to power
+and going near to power cables.
+Not everyone has a

-cables.
-Not everyone has a garden though, and you don't want
+garden though, and you don't want the TV aerial being

-the TV aerial being disconnected on a regular basis, so there are
+disconnected on a regular basis, so there are other

-other interesting ways to get an aerial and earth.
+interesting ways to get an aerial and earth.

 Farm and Other Fences

-While out walking I wondered if there were any useful MW signals
+While out walking I wondered if there were any useful MW

-number of reasons, but they can be quite long which can make up
+aerials for a number of reasons, but they can be quite long

-for that.
-You need to connect the earth clip to the lowest wire
+which can make up for that.
+You need to connect the earth clip

-and the aerial clip to the highest wire.
-They will always be a bit
+to the lowest wire and the aerial clip to the highest wire.

-corroded so you have to wiggle the clips to get a good
+They will always be a bit corroded so you have to wiggle the

-connection.
-If you find a fence in good condition, outside
+clips to get a good connection.
+If you find a fence in

-of a deep valley which has dry posts and isn't covered in wet
+good condition, outside of a deep valley which has dry posts

-bushes, you will almost always get reception of one or more
+and isn't covered in wet bushes, you will almost always get

-station.
-Station pickup depends on the direction of the fence as
+the direction of the fence as well, so it's worth trying a few

-well, so it's worth trying a few if you are out walking.
+if you are out walking.

 Some fences are electrified and it will be pretty clear which